Pacu2/cookbook/README.md

 *PROJECT SETUP*

+If you are using docker, simply run `docker-compose up` and move directly to the step 8.

 1. Using Python 3.8 create a new virtualenv (3.7-3.9 might work, haven't tested)
 2. Install all dependencies
 `pip install -r requirements.txt`